IBED2023/IBED2023.github.io/IBED Datasets.md

 ArchTracking is an upcoming software program for tracking the nation-regional energy and emission impacts of building decarbonization measures.

+**Python-LMDI: a tool for index decomposition analysis of building carbon emissions**

+A timely analysis for carbon emission reduction in buildings is an effective global response to the crisis of climate change.
+The logarithmic mean Divisia index (LMDI) decomposition analysis approach has been extensively used to assess the carbon emission reduction potential of the buildings sector.
+In order to simplify the calculation process and to expand its application scope, a new open-source Python tool (PyLMDI) developed in this article is used to compute the results of LMDI decomposition analysis, including multiplicative and additive decomposition.
+Users can quickly obtain the decomposition result by initializing the input data through a simple class data structure.
+In addition, the carbon emissions from commercial buildings are used as a numerical example to demonstrate the function of PyLMDI.
+In summary, PyLMDI is a potential calculation tool for index decomposition analysis that can provide calculation guidance for carbon emission reduction in the buildings sector.
+The data and codes for the numerical example are also included.

 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"